 Let’s say you’ve just found 1000 pounds laying on the ground – yeah cause that could happen to anyone.

-Now you deposit that money at 1.3294 GBP/USD conversion rate.
+Now you decide to do a bit of trading on Etoro and you deposit the money at 1.3294 GBP/USD conversion rate.

 So for 1 pound, you get 1.3294 dollars.

-If there was no fees on while converting your 1000 pounds, you would have about $1329.
+If there were no costs while converting your 1000 pounds, you would have about $1329.

 If you want to learn more about what pip is check it out on investopedia.
 But all you have to know is that one pip for GBP/USD or EUR/USD is 0.0001